-Action 4: Develop Policies to Support Better Air Quality
+Action 4: Develop policies to support better air quality

-There are a number of policies already in place which will help support air quality, which have been outlined in section 1.2.
-Most of these polices cannot be quantified in terms of the impact on pollutant concentrations at specific locations (which is the aim of this Action Plan), but they will lead to an overall reduction in emissions across Dorset, which in turn will reduce concentrations of both NO2, PM10 and PM{2.5} and improve health.
+There are several policies already in place which will help support air quality, which have been outlined in section 1.2.
+Most of these polices cannot be quantified in terms of the impact on pollutant concentrations at specific locations (which is the aim of this action plan), but they will lead to an overall reduction in emissions across Dorset, which in turn will reduce concentrations of both nitrogen dioxide, particulate matter with a size of 10 microns or less and particulate matter with a size of 2.5 microns or less and improve health.

 In relation to the planning process, the appropriate regulatory framework is in place to guide new and existing developments to minimise emissions.
-All new developments are required to implement or support actions that make a positive contribution to improving air quality, for example by reducing travel demand and opening up possibilities for increasing cycling and walking.
+All new developments are required to implement or support actions that make a positive contribution to improving air quality, for example by reducing travel demand and creating possibilities for increasing cycling and walking.
 Air quality assessments for applications are undertaken where air quality is of specific concern.

-It is, however, recognised that although current policy is designed to ensure that air quality is considered across Dorset, the policy wording focusses on those applications which impact on AQMAs.
-This action is therefore to review of current wording of Policy ENV12 in the new Local Plan, to ensure that air quality gains the highest prominence.
+It is recognised that, although current policy is designed to ensure that air quality is considered across Dorset, the policy wording focusses on those applications which impact on air quality management areas.
+This action is therefore to review of current wording of policy ENV12 in the new Dorset Council Local Plan, to ensure that air quality gains the highest prominence.

-Consideration should also be given to a guidance document for developers on air quality, which could take the form of a Supplementary Planning Document (SPD).
+Consideration should also be given to a guidance document for developers on air quality, which could take the form of a supplementary planning document (SPD).
 The aim of the guidance would be to ensure that air quality is considered fully and consistently within the development management process, that developers know what is required of them, and that mitigation, proportionate to the impacts of the development is routinely implemented.
-Good design principles that will reduce emissions (or exposure) can also be included within the SPD.
-The planning system could also be used to obtain contributions to air quality mitigation measures.
+Good design principles that will reduce emissions (or exposure) can also be included within the supplementary planning document, the planning system could also be used to obtain contributions to air quality mitigation measures.
 The guidance would cover both the operational effects of development and construction impacts.
-Emission limits for Non Road Mobile Machinery (NRMM)10 could also be explicitly included.
-The scope of the guidance could potentially be broadened to incorporate climate change gas emissions, which is also being dealt with more fully within the updated Local Plan.
+Emission limits for non-road mobile machinery (NRMM) could also be explicitly included.
+The scope of the guidance could potentially be broadened to incorporate climate change gas emissions, which is also being dealt with more fully within the updated Dorset Council Local Plan.

-In order to support increased knowledge of air quality among planners in advance of the new Local Plan, a workshop will be undertaken with planning officers (development management and planning policy) to increase collective knowledge of the air quality process and discuss how the process of assessing air quality within the planning process is undertaken.
+In order to support increased knowledge of air quality among planners in advance of the new Dorset Council Local Plan, a workshop will take place with planning officers (development management and planning policy) to increase collective knowledge of the air quality process and discuss how the process of assessing air quality within the planning process is undertaken.